P0456 Code: Evaporative Emission System Small Leak Detected

 The purge volume control valve could be sticky as well, and that could be a source of a leak in your emission system.
 To check, remove the hoses and blow air through them while they are not powered.

-If the air passes through and there is no power, that means they are not a source of the leak.
-If air doesn’t pass through, that may indicate a leak and the part may need to be replace or cleaned.
+If the air passes through and there is no power, that means they are not the source of the leak.
+If air doesn’t pass through, that may indicate a leak, and the part may need to be replaced or cleaned.

 Check the Charcoal Canister Vent Control Valve

-Similar to the earlier part, the charcoal canister vent control valve could also be a failure of not closing properly and could create a leak through it.
-It’s possible the internal solenoid had failed numbing the part’s functionality.
+Similar to the earlier part, the charcoal canister vent control valve could also fail to close properly, creating a leak through it.
+It’s possible the internal solenoid had failed, numbing the part’s functionality.
 When checking for possible leaks in the valve, you’ll want to check for air from the hoses and the part itself.

 To check for leaks, unplug the connector/hose and can attempt to blow air through the opening while powered off.
 Air passing is functioning properly.